MarcoWorms/dices-and-decks/dices-and-decks.md

 ## Components

-- 2 decks of cards.
-Or use https://deck.of.cards/ as replacement.
+- 2 decks of cards (or use https://deck.of.cards/).
-- 1 set of D&D dices.
-Or use https://diceroll.fun/ as replacement.
+- 1 set of D&D dices (or use https://diceroll.fun/).
 - A sheet of paper to track your progress and character stats.

 ## Setup